 GeneCards Summary for CMAS Gene

 CMAS (Cytidine Monophosphate N-Acetylneuraminic Acid Synthetase) is a Protein Coding gene.
-Diseases associated with CMAS include kidney sarcoma.
-Among its related pathways are Metabolism and Amino sugar and nucleotide sugar metabolism.
+Diseases associated with CMAS include flying phobia and coffin-siris syndrome.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
 GO annotations related to this gene include N-acylneuraminate cytidylyltransferase activity.

 UniProtKB/Swiss-Prot for CMAS Gene